Is a Leaking Water Heater Expansion Tank an Emergency?

 Certain leak scenarios require immediate professional attention.
 If water is pooling rapidly around your water heater or flooding your basement, don’t wait.
 This level of water accumulation can damage electrical systems and create serious safety hazards.

 Pay special attention to leaks occurring above your water heater.
 Water dripping onto the unit accelerates corrosion and increases the risk of tank rupture, which could release scalding water.
-Similarly, if your temperature and pressure relief valve is continuously discharging, this indicates dangerous pressure buildup that could lead to catastrophic failure.
+Similarly, if your temperature and pressure (T&P) relief valve is discharging or repeatedly dripping, this may indicate an unsafe temperature or pressure condition that needs immediate attention from a qualified service technician or licensed plumbing contractor.

-During Waterloo Region’s harsh winters, any leak that threatens your home’s heating system constitutes an emergency.
+During Waterloo Region winters, a spreading leak, unusual sounds from your water heater, or a complete loss of household water pressure is often worth treating as an urgent call.
 Loss of hot water in freezing temperatures can lead to frozen pipes and create particularly dangerous conditions for elderly residents or those with medical conditions requiring consistent heating.

 When Repairs Can Wait